kannans89/RustRepo/08_Strings/08_Strings.md

 # String

-String type in Rust can be classifed as-
+String type in Rust can be classified as-

 1. String Literal (**&str**)
 2. String Object(**String**)

 ## String Literal

 String literals(&str) are used when value of the string is known at compile time .String literals are a set of characters which are hardcoded into a variable.
 For example `let company="TutorialsPoint"` .
 String literals are found in module *std::str*.
-String literals are also knwn as string slices.
+String literals are also known as string slices.

-The following example declares two string literals-comapny and location.
+The following example declares two string literals-*comapny* and *location*.

 ```rust
  fn main() {